 The Center practices evacuation every month so the children and staff are well versed on the proper way to quickly exit the building.
 In the event of an actual emergency, do NOT come to the Center to get your child.
 Get yourself outside to safety first!
 You may join us at the Student Housing Village across from front entrance of Building G, the Student Center.
 In case of an extended power outage, please come to the Center immediately to pick up your child.
 If you are approved to be off campus, your on-campus proxy must meet your child at the emergency evacuation site or pick your child up at the center.
 Experience has taught us it is too difficult to try to carry on in the dark!!

 Please don’t bring food from home to the Center.
 Our staff has been instructed to put all food and drink brought from home into the kitchen until the parent returns.
 The children are provided with breakfast, a hot lunch and an afternoon snack each day.
-The children will be exposed to and encourage to try a variety of different foods and meal combinations.
+The children will be exposed to and encouraged to try a variety of different foods and meal combinations.
 Food from home is not necessary and creates issues of fairness (not enough to go around) for the other children.
 Please help us by observing this policy.

 If you are an ESL or TOEFL student and need further assistance with interpreting the center’s policies, procedures, or language used during a parent-teacher meeting, please see the Director and you will be referred to the Office of the Vice President for Student Services (A-161).